ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 4. for testing Reg-Proc APIs
 5. for testing IDA APIs

+The utilities are flexible and easy to use
-Manual test team uses the utility for testing UI and Rest API testing Automation test team uses them for API and E2E scenario test automation
+* Manual test team uses the utility for testing UI and Rest API testing Manual Testing team can run the test data util jar in local machine and generate test data any time.

+* Automation test team uses them for test automation of API and E2E scenario The test data util is integrated with the automation code to generate data at run time and carry out the automation tests.

+Design
-The utility generates varied combinations of data dynamically and it is different for each run of the utility there by generating random but specific combinations othat can be used:
+The utility is designed to take input data from a configuration file generates varied combinations of data dynamically and it is different for each run of the utility there by generating random but specific combinations that can be used.

+Test Data Util uses 2 files as input:
+Config property file - where user can configure below things:
+ - number of test data output jsons need to be generated
+ - fields for which the test data is required
+ - output json file name to be generated
+ - valid/invalid data to be generated for each field

+Master yml file - is basically a dictionary that contains all valid and invalid data for each field as separate tags.
+Test data util when run picks the random data from respective tags in master yml file based on the configuration provided by the user in config property file.

 <!---This document covers the automation testing standards, for the RESTful webservice testers.--->